mwbowers/mwbowers.github.io/reference/datagate-client/adg-connection-class-begin-transaction-method4.md

 ---
 title: AdgConnection.BeginTransaction(TransactionLevel, String, String)

-Id: dcsAdgConnectionClassBeginTransactionMethod4
-TocParent: dcsAdgConnectionClassBeginTransactionMethodMain
-TocOrder: 3

-keywords: enumerations [DCS 16.0 TransactionLevel, used by
-keywords: TransactionLevel enumeration, used by

 ---

 Begins a manual database transaction creating an instance of an [ IAdgTransaction](iadg-transaction-class.html) object with the name, lock level, and options specified.